- 1 Top 5 Covers For Your RV Reviewed

 - Custom-fit RV covers are tailor-made products that precisely fit onto your rig in its current state.
 They are manufactured after some careful measurement-taking by an expert from the seller.
 Custom covers are usually made using top-end materials and provide exceptionally snug fits.
 Oftentimes they incorporate reinforced fabrics in places where sharp or extended parts of the RV can potentially rip through the cover.
 Places where tension may build up under strong winds or heavy snow, are also typically reinforced.
 Custom-fit covers also come with the longest warranties, which can stretch up to 6 years.

 RV Covers FAQ

-Manufacturers typically supply self-adhesive repair materials for fixing minor rips on your camper cover.
+Manufacturers typically supply self-adhesive repair materials for fixing minor rips on your RV camper cover.
 All you need to do is cut out the desired size and shape of this material.
 Then peel the protective layer and attach it from the underside of a cover where needed.
 If your cover is still under warranty, the supplier will likely offer you a free repair kit.

 RV manufacturers recommend that you measure your RV’s dimensions (length, height, and width) yourself and not copy these from the owner’s manual.
 This is because the manual usually doesn’t account for the extended elements, such as the bumper, spare tire, roof ladder, rooftop equipment, etc.